-Many suffer chronic pain after breast cancer surgery, study findsJanuary 22nd, 2013 in Cancer /
+Many suffer chronic pain after breast cancer surgery, study findsJanuary 22, 2013 in Medicine & Health / Cancer

 (HealthDay)—About one-quarter of women who've had breast cancer surgery have significant and persistent breast pain six months after the procedure, a new study finds.